 Stress is an important part of growth and development; it can be positive and not necessarily harmful.

-Stress can be simplified as: A response to activation, during which our bodies use resources.
+Stress can be simplified as: A response to demands that calls for activation and the use of resources.

 Mild, short-term stress can be beneficial.
-We become more alert, our thinking rate increases, concentration improves, and our motivation and performance are improved.
+We become more alert, our thinking rate increases, concentration improves and our motivation and performance is benefited.

 The problem occurs when we experience long-term stress with no intermittent recovery (rest).
 Unbroken high stress and the resulting high alertness breaks down our body and brain and can lead to disease and exhaustion.